 Facial aesthetics driving the market

 C. Skin tightening and body contouring devices aim to remove body fat excess which cannot be eliminated through natural methods such as exercise or specific diets.
 Liposuction, the traditional method, is an invasive and painful procedure associated with risks of bleeding, infection or embolism.
 To limit adverse events, non-surgical treatments have been recently developed and are gaining popularity.
 For instance, several technologies such as cryolipolysis, laser lipolysis or radiofrequency lipolysis target and naturally eliminate fat cells by using controlled freezing or heating.
 These technologies cannot be considered as weight loss solutions but can effectively remove stubborn fat excess.
 Among the invasive procedures, the transfer of autologous fat from an unwanted area to a desired one, called “Brazilian Butt Lift”, has also been experiencing a dynamic 10% growth in 2017.
-This minimally invasive practice has been convincing patients seeking for more body-friendly and least painful aesthetic practices.

 D. Despite frequent health and sanitary scandals, aesthetic surgical implants are still a growing market.
 Breast augmentation remain the top surgical procedure, but their number has been stagnating while buttock augmentation is driving this segment growth.
 The recent international “Implant files” scandal published in November 2018 highlighted severe failures in medical devices monitoring and could act as an impediment to this segment sustainability.

 Strong underlying drivers fuelling a sustainable growth

 Growing at around 8% per year, the medical aesthetics market is certainly one of the most dynamic markets among the different healthcare specialties.
 This growth is fuelled by several strong factors.